johnpierson/RhythmForDynamo/README.md

 <h3 align="center">A collection of custom nodes for <a href="http://dynamobim.org/" target="_blank">Dynamo</a>.</h4>

-If you appreciate the work put into this free package, please vote in support of it on Dynamo's package manager or see section [3.50](https://github.com/johnpierson/RhythmForDynamo/blob/master/README.md#350) below.
+If you appreciate the work put into this free package, please vote in support of it on Dynamo's package manager. (https://github.com/johnpierson/RhythmForDynamo/blob/master/README.md#350) below.

+ _If you feel so inclined, here is a method to donate to this open source project_

+ <a href="https://www.buymeacoffee.com/j0hnp" target="_blank"><img src="https://www.buymeacoffee.com/assets/img/custom_images/orange_img.png" alt="Buy Me A Coffee" style="height: 41px !important;width: 174px !important;box-shadow: 0px 3px 2px 0px rgba(190, 190, 190, 0.5) !important;-webkit-box-shadow: 0px 3px 2px 0px rgba(190, 190, 190, 0.5) !important;" ></a>

 ## Current Version
 Rhythm is currently built against the latest Dynamo stable build.
 At this time that is 2.0.3.

-## 3.50
- _If you feel so inclined, here is a method to donate to this open source project_

- <a href="https://www.buymeacoffee.com/j0hnp" target="_blank"><img src="https://www.buymeacoffee.com/assets/img/custom_images/orange_img.png" alt="Buy Me A Coffee" style="height: 41px !important;width: 174px !important;box-shadow: 0px 3px 2px 0px rgba(190, 190, 190, 0.5) !important;-webkit-box-shadow: 0px 3px 2px 0px rgba(190, 190, 190, 0.5) !important;" ></a>

 ## Known Issues
 - Nodes that interact with background opened documents take some more consideration.
 This includes running Dynamo graphs that use them in manual run mode and often times closing and opening dynamo after the process is complete.
 The reason this happens is Dynamo has limited document switching capability and we are exploiting this with those nodes.
 (Included Nodes: Applications.OpenDocumentFile, Applications.CloseDocument)